netfoundry/minimal-mistakes/docs/_pages/v2/guide-demo.md

 classes: wide
 ---

 The CLI demo is built in to `nfctl` CLI and is run with `nfctl demo`.
-You may watch the demo running at the end of the video tour embedded in [the CLi guide](/guides/cli).
+You may watch the demo running at the end of the video tour embedded in [the CLI guide](/guides/cli).
 The demo will create a few functioning services bound to NetFoundry-hosted routers.
 Here's an outline of the resources the demo will create.

 * AppWAN: "Welcome"
     * Services #welcomeWagon